openaudiosearch/openaudiosearch/README.md

 ./start-worker.sh
 ```

-The live-reloading UI development server serves the UI at [http://localhost:4000](http://localhost:4000).
-The OAS API is served at [http://localhost:8080](http://localhost:8080/).
-REST API docs are automatically generated and served at [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui)
+Now open [http://localhost:8080](http://localhost:8080) in a web browser.
+The UI is proxied to the live-reloading UI development server which runs at [http://localhost:4000](http://localhost:4000).
+The OAS API is served at `http://localhost:8080/api/v1`.
+REST API docs are automatically generated and served at [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).

 ### Development tips and tricks